Colmar scavenger hunt and city tour

 - Every attraction hides a puzzle !
 The puzzles are independent and not connected to each other through a story.
 The goal is for players to interact with the attractions and their surrounding areas !

 - Our game is completely covid19-free as it is an outdoor game!

-Colmar scavenger hunt and city tour begins at St Martin’s Church and ends at Bartholdi museum
+Colmar scavenger hunt and city tour starting point: St Martin’s Church and ending point: Bartholdi museum

 You will visit: